Connecting the Global ECMO Community

 Lifesaving ECMO therapy first began in 1972…

 when Drs.
-Bartlett and Gazzaniga first successfully used cardiac ECMO for 36 hours in an infant with cardiac failure after a procedure for correction of transposition of the great vessels…followed by the first successful ECLS extended outside of the operating room when Dr. J.D.
-Hill reported use in the ICU with a 24 year old male with a ruptured aorta and post traumatic acute respiratory distress syndrome following a motorcycle accident, and was supported by a membrane lung developed by M. Bramson.
-This patient received 75 hours of VA ECMO support with subsequent decanulation and survival.
+Bartlett and Gazzaniga first successfully used cardiac ECMO for 36 hours in an infant with cardiac failure after a procedure for correction of transposition of the great vessels.
+This was followed by the first successful ECLS extended outside of the operating room when Dr. J.D.
+Hill reported use in the ICU.
+A 24 year old male with a ruptured aorta and post traumatic acute respiratory distress syndrome following a motorcycle accident was supported by a membrane lung developed by M. Bramson.
+This patient received 75 hours of VA ECMO support with subsequent decannulation and survival.

 What is…